Bautistao2/EDA-and-Predictor-for-Probability-of-Worker-termination-/README.md

 ![](https://github.com/Bautistao2/Worker-performance-EDA/blob/main/images/DepartmentandSatisfaction.png)

-### What is the employees performance score?
+### What is the performance score for each employee?

 ![](https://github.com/Bautistao2/Worker-performance-EDA/blob/main/images/PerformanceScore.png)

-### Is there some relationship between the recruitment resource and worker performance?
+### Is there a relationship between the recruitment resource and worker performance?

 ![](https://github.com/Bautistao2/Worker-performance-EDA/blob/main/images/RecruitmentSource_PerformanceScore.png)

-### Is there any difference in payment by gender?
+### Is there a difference in remuneration by gender?

 ![](https://github.com/Bautistao2/Worker-performance-EDA/blob/main/images/SalarybyGender.png)

-### What has been the lowest and highest dismissal rate in the company
+### What has been the lowest and highest dismissal rate per year?

 ![](https://github.com/Bautistao2/Worker-performance-EDA/blob/main/images/newplot.png)